Ralim/IronOS/Documentation/Flashing.md

 1. Download both the `GD32 MCU DFU TOOL` and the `Drivers`.
 2. Install the drivers and open the DFU tool.
 3. Ignore the prompt to update the tool.
-4. Connect the Pinecil to a Windows PC via USB cable while holding down the minus button, **screen will stay blank** but you will hear the noise from Windows connecting to it.
+4. While holding down the minus button, Connect the Pinecil to a Windows PC via USB cable.
+The **screen will stay blank** but you will hear the beep from Windows connecting to it.
 5. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear.
 6. Change the mode to `Download to device`.
 7. Select the `open` button in that area of the window and load the `Pinecil_XX.hex` file from the downloaded release.